outreachy/website/docs/intern-agreement.md

 You hereby represent, warrant, and agree that:

-(a) (i) you identify as a woman, trans man, or genderqueer person (including genderfluid or genderfree) or (ii) you are a resident or national of the United States of any gender who is Black/African American, Hispanic/Latin@, American Indian, Alaska Native, Native Hawaiian, or Pacific Islander;

-(b) you are eligible to work in the country or countries in which you will reside throughout the duration of the program;
+(a) you are eligible to work in the country or countries in which you will reside throughout the duration of the program;

-(c) you (i) are not a resident of Crimea, or a resident or national of Cuba, Iran, North Korea, or Syria, or (ii) you have disclosed that you are a national of Iran, North Korea, or Syria, participating in the Program to Conservancy and are not currently residing in one of these countries;
+(b) you (i) are not a resident of Crimea, or a resident or national of Cuba, Iran, North Korea, or Syria, or (ii) you have disclosed that you are a national of Iran, North Korea, or Syria, participating in the Program to Conservancy and are not currently residing in one of these countries;

-(d) you are not a person or entity restricted by US export controls or sanctions programs;
+(c) you are not a person or entity restricted by US export controls or sanctions programs;

-(e) you are or will be 18 years of age or older by December 4, 2018;
+(d) you are or will be 18 years of age or older by December 4, 2018;

-(f) (i) the contents of your Application and information you submitted for your Initial Application, including your stated availability and time commitment to participate in the Program, are truthful and accurate or (ii) you corrected the contents of your Application and information you submitted for the Initial
+(e) (i) the contents of your Application and information you submitted for your Initial Application, including your stated availability and time commitment to participate in the Program, are truthful and accurate or (ii) you corrected the contents of your Application and information you submitted for the Initial